 - For a lighter version, use less bacon or replace it with turkey bacon.

-- For extra color and nutrients add a cup or two of fresh chopped kale to the cabbage.
+- Give the dish extra color and nutrients by adding a cup or two of fresh chopped kale to the cabbage.

 - Caraway seeds complement cabbage dishes nicely; add a tablespoon or two of the seeds if you like.